 Firstly, the points above have been improved in the new homebuyer’s report.

 Both versions of the homebuyer’s report are measured as an intermediate level of property survey available.

-The reports are less thorough and inclusive than the Full Building Survey (offered by Prinsegate Chartered Surveyors).
+The reports are less thorough and inclusive than the Full Building Survey (Prinsegate Chartered Surveyors).
 The homebuyer report doesn’t cover all facets of the property, though it does highlight important issues.